Mad Links

 Organisations and groups: By mad people, for mad people

-National Empowerment Centre: The National Empowerment Centre’s purpose says ‘we want people who are mental health consumers/survivors/expatients to know there is a place to turn to in order to receive the information they might need in order to regain control over their lives and the resources that affect their lives.
+National Empowerment Centre: The National Empowerment Centre’s purpose says ‘we want people who are mental health consumers / survivors / expatients to know there is a place to turn to in order to receive the information they might need in order to regain control over their lives and the resources that affect their lives.
 That place is the National Empowerment Center’.
-The National Empowerment Center has loads of articles, stories, alternative resources and links to other organisations.
+They have loads of articles, stories, alternative resources and links to other organisations.
 (US).

 MindFreedom: Mindfreedom are activists for human rights in the mental health system.
 They offer alternative ways of thinking, and they stand against involuntary treatment.
 Their site has human rights resources, personal stories, campaign information and lots more.
 (US).

 Our Consumer Place.
-Shared space for mad politics, articles, and really innovative and powerful resources.
-Lots of local links and info for consumers.
-(Australia)
+It was a shared space for mad politics, articles, and really innovative and powerful resources with lots of local links and info for consumers.
+(Australia).
+The site is down these days but I hope it comes back.

 World Network of Users and Survivors of Psychiatry.
 WNUSP is an international organization of users and survivors of psychiatry that advocates for human rights of users and survivors, speaks internationally for users and survivors, promotes the user/survivor movement in every nation around the globe and links user/survivor organizations and individuals throughout the world.